karttur/basin_extract_docs/_posts/2020/2020-10-22-basin-delineate-intro.markdown

 - source
 - product
-- folder (or theme)
+- content
-- band
+- layerid
 - prefix
 - suffix

-The _source_ is the origin of the dataset (e.g. the satellite platform, the organization or individual behind the data), _product_ is usually a coded product identifier or the producer, _folder_ is a thematic identifier, _band_ is a content identifier with _prefix_ usually identical to _band_ but can be set differently, and _suffix_ is a more loose part that can be freely set but usually represents a version identifier.
+The _source_ is the origin of the dataset (e.g. the satellite platform, the organization or individual behind the data), _product_ is usually a coded product identifier or the producer, _content_ is a thematic identifier, _layerid_ is a content identifier with _prefix_ usually identical to _layerid_ but can be set differently, and _suffix_ is a more loose part that can be freely set but usually represents a version identifier.

 Compositions as such do not relate to any spatial extent or temporal validity.